wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;I am, the pain–pleasure man.

 **M:**&ensp;Pain and pleasure are both <span data-tippy-content="Bliss, happiness.">ananda</span> (bliss).
-Here I am sitting in front of you and telling you — from my own immediate and unchanging experiënce — pain and pleasure are the crests and valleys of the waves in the ocean of bliss.
+Here I am sitting in front of you and telling you — from my own immediate and unchangeïng experiënce — pain and pleasure are the crests and valleys of the waves in the ocean of bliss.
 Deep down there is utter fullness.

 **Q:**&ensp;Is your experiënce constant?